SCANA being investigated by federal grand jury over failed nuke project

 Gov. Henry McMaster released the report earlier this month after pressuring Santee Cooper to give his office a copy of the document.
 SCANA fought to keep the public from seeing the report, but claimed in a legislative hearing earlier this week that it had provided much of the information in the report to state regulators.

+McMaster’s office said Thursday that it had provided a copy of the Bechtel study to the U.S. Attorney’s office on Sept.
+5, a day after the governor received the report.
+McMaster’s office said it got the report on Labor Day and the governor quickly determined the public should know its contents.

+The U.S. Attorney’s office made a verbal request for the Bechtel report, and the governor’s office was not subpoenaed for the Bechtel report, a governor’s office spokesman said.
+At that time, the governor’s office was made aware that a federal grand jury was examining the SCANA abandoned nuclear plant matter.

 State Sen. Tom Davis, R-Beaufort, said he knew “there had been some federal involvement in this” and welcomed the federal review of SCANA.
-Davis said the power companies knew about problems with the project as far back as 2010, but didn’t publicized the issues and continued to raise rates on customers.
+Davis said the power companies knew about problems with the project as far back as 2010, but didn’t act “in a reasonable way’’ in response to those factors.

 “Based on the sort of surreal nature of this, that billions of dollars were being spent, despite the principals knowing that factors existed that made this economically unviable, that suggests that something else insidious was at work here,’’ Davis said, adding that “There’s got to be some explanation for this.
 I have to find out what it is.’’